-Best POS Systems for Apparel Brands Running Wholesale + DTC + Retail (2026)
+Best POS Systems for Apparel Brands (2026)

-Point-of-sale software for apparel becomes a fit question, not a feature question, the moment retail runs alongside wholesale and DTC.
+That scene is the reason point-of-sale software for apparel becomes a fit question, not a feature question, the moment retail runs alongside wholesale and DTC.
 Most retail-focused POS systems were designed for retailers, not for apparel brands that happen to operate retail.
 The distinction matters because the inventory pool, the customer record, and the order workflow all need to span more than retail for the brand to operate cleanly.
 Choosing the wrong system creates a retail island.
 Choosing the right one connects retail to the rest of the operation.

 This guide is a criteria-led comparison of the POS systems apparel brands $5M to $100M actually evaluate when retail is part of a broader multi-channel operation.
 It covers what causes brands to outgrow basic POS, the four operating-model questions that determine fit, a side-by-side comparison, and a decision matrix by retail profile.